Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 You have received knowledge from an elder entity of the multiverse, allowing you to gain one Origin feat of your choice.

-**Repeatable**{ .inl } You can gain this invocation more than once.
+**Repeatable**{.inl} You can gain this invocation more than once.
 Each time you do so, choose a different Origin feat.

 ---